 Wuhan Union Hospital Templates

 Designated by the prefix “Wuhan” (note: The links to the templates require that you have a Practitioner account and that you are logged into your account to function.)

 - Wuhan Wind-Heat Invading the Exterior Syndrome

 - Wuhan Damp Heat Obstructing the Lung Syndrome

-Finally, the current challenges aside, we want to remind you that Mayway’s prescription service and our no fee drop ship to patients option may be helpful for maintaining a safe distance from your patients while assisting them with stress and sleep challenges which can be remotely diagnosed and treated with herbs.
+Finally, we want to remind you that the option to drop-ship formulas, herbal products, and prescriptions may be helpful, since many patients in these difficult times are experiencing a lot of stress and sleep challenges that can be diagnosed and treated by herbs prescribed remotely.
 It’s more important than ever that we tonify any deficiencies, especially the wei qi.
-This could be a focus not only for your patients, but for your friends and your entire family.
+This could be a focus not only for your patients but for your friends and your entire family.
 Please know that Mayway Herbs is here to help you determine the appropriate formula, and to be a resource in these challenging times.